Azure/azure-webpubsub/docs/concepts/overview.md

     1. Publish messages to group
     2. Subscribe to group messages

-The service provides two ways to publish to the group, one is through REST API as defined in [webpubsub.swagger.json](./protocols/webpubsub.swagger.json), the other is through the WebSocket connection `/server` endpoint with message protocol defined in [webpubsub.manage.proto](./protocols/webpubsub.manage.proto).
+The service provides two ways to publish to the group, one is through REST API as defined in [WebPubSub Swagger File](./protocols/webpubsub.json), the other is through the WebSocket connection `/server` endpoint with message protocol defined in [webpubsub.manage.proto](./protocols/webpubsub.manage.proto).

 Subscribe to group messages, though, requires a persistent connection from server to service, so that whenever a message publish happens, the server can receive the message immediately.
 That said, when implementing the server protocol, the implementation can choose to only establish the WebSocket connection when the **Subscribe** feature is used.